johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   The wisdom that comes from recognizing how things already are in each moment.
   From stepping out of the fantasy life born of having a mind that is constantly/perpetually distracted.

+ - Why meditate?
+"If you want to understand your mind, simply sit down and observe it" Simple, no rituals/ceremonies, nothing to join.
+  Understanding ourselves is possible.
+  Meditation is a pragmatic methodology for doing it.
+  In meditating ourselves, begin to see what creates suffering in ourselves and what brings greater happiness and peace.
+  When we see that we can make wiser choices.
+  As we make wiser choices we become happier; as we become happier we make wiser choices.
+  Leads to a spiral of greater fulfilment and ease.

+- What is enlightenment?
+Is the mind free from the patterns/forces that cause suffering ?
+  2 forms/options: Are the patterns/forces uprooted ?
+Or, in the moment of their arising are the patterns/forces seen through?

 # Strict with yourself, Lenient with others (Extreme Ownership)

 - Poor Richard: Neglect kills injuries, Revenge increases them